THUsatlab/BERT-LID/README.md

 We propose a BERT-based language identification system (BERT-LID) to improve language identification performance, especially on short-duration speech segments.
 We extend the original BERT model by taking the phonetic posteriorgrams (PPG) derived from the front-end phone recognizer as input.
 Then we deployed the optimal deep classifier followed by it for language identification.

-## DataBase
+## Datasets
 We use OLR20, TIMIT&THCHS-30, [TAL_ASR](https://ai.100tal.com/dataset) datasets for experiments.
 Among them, in order to test in segment audio, we perform segmentation processing on TIMIT&THCHS-30, where the window length is 1s and the window movement is 1s for segmentation.
 The specific usage of data is shown in data.
 The TAL_ASR data is forcibly aligned.

 ## Feature extraction
 The audio posterior probability feature is extracted as the input feature, and we use PHONEXIA BOTTLENECK FEATURE EXTRACTOR to extract.
-For more details, we can get more from“Multilingually trained bottleneck features in spoken language recognition”.
+For more details, we can get more from "Multilingually trained bottleneck features in spoken language recognition".

-## Experiment
+## Experiments

-### Loda data
+### Load data
-Loda the data by adjusting the path parameters in AA.
+Load the data by adjusting the path parameters in AA.
 In the experiment, we divided the dataset into three datasets: train, test, and dev.

 ### Program
 Run the program using the following command: